ClickHouse/ClickHouse/docs/en/query_language/select.md

 In this example, `COLUMNS('a')` returns two columns: `aa` and `ab`. `COLUMNS('c')` returns the `bc` column.
 The `+` operator can't apply to 3 arguments, so ClickHouse throws an exception with the relevant message.

-Columns that matched the `COLUMNS` expression can be different types.
+Columns that matched the `COLUMNS` expression can have different data types.
 If `COLUMNS` doesn't match any columns and is the only expression in `SELECT`, ClickHouse throws an exception.

 ### DISTINCT Clause {#select-distinct}